TREK DIFFICULTY

 Day 6: Buffer Day

-Day 7: Trek from Bakarthach to Dhundi and Drive to Manali
+Day 7: Bakarthach - Dhundi/Drive return to Manali

 Our treks are specially designed by the experienced team at Himalaya Shelter taking you on an adventure of a lifetime all while making you connect not only with the bountiful nature but also with yourself and with others on the trek with you creating wonderful memories which will last you a lifetime.
 All Himalaya Shelter treks are guided by experienced Trekkers having vast knowledge and experience of the region, providing with insightful information and stories pertaining to the region’s flora and fauna and the history of the region whilst the trek.
 It is safe to say that on successfully completing the trek one will gain tremendous insight and experience along with lifetime memories.